 Just to illustrate my thoughts further and because I truly love looking at and analyzing gemstones I’ve decided to link to a few examples of rings that I love at “mall jewelry stores” that vary in price range under $7,000.
 These are just pieces I would choose for myself depending on price range and are not meant to be taken as endorsements or anything of that sort.
 Thanks for reading and here they are:

 $2,000-$4,000: Ring No. 1 Ring No. 2 (I would need to have this and the others GIA certified for the center stone at least, if they aren’t already and it would have to be at least moderate, ok quality )Ring No. 3

 Here are the rings I talked about:

-And this is the Helzberg replica white gold and lab created (real but man-made sapphire) ring I used for my wedding (the first photo has the diamond wedding band too).
-The wedding band was lost down drain in Duluth and the replica was lost in London (and by lost I don’t mean stolen, traded, sold, etc.):
+And this is the Helzberg replica white gold and lab created (real but man-made sapphire) ring I used for my Las Vegas wedding (the first photo has the diamond wedding band too).
+The wedding band was lost down the drain in Duluth and the replica was lost in London (and by lost I don’t mean stolen, traded, sold, etc.):